terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ArchitectureInDetail/Pagination.txt

       - | Receive the information required for page search ( ``Pageable`` ) as an argument of Repository query method.
         | Return value type should be ``Page<Entity>``.
         | If the above method is created, Spring Data JPA functionality can return ``Page``  object by extracting data corresponding to ``Pageable``  object status.

 |

-Implementation of Service (Mybatis2)
-""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-| When accessing the database using Mybatis2(TERASOLUNA DAO), extract the necessary information from ``Pageable``  object received from Controller and call TERASOLUNA DAO method.
-| SQL to fetch the corresponding data and sort condition needs to be executed using SQL mapping.
-| For details on page search to be implemented in domain layer, refer to ":doc:`DataAccessMybatis2`".

-|